waidesoper/Vault-public/README.md

 Fixed Issue #330, duplicating key presses

-Fixed Issue #275, some reason some empty hotbar slots don't allow you to change the name of the statue.
+Fixed Issue #275, some empty hotbar slots don't allow you to change the name of the statue.
 Confirmed by Me !

 Fixed Issue #146, if damaged item in off hand, then item takes durability from vein miner

+Boss Crates, when dropped by defeated boss, are now Fireproof and Explosion proof